How To Kick Somebody Off your Amazon Prime Account

 - Finalize the process by clicking on Send code.

-- Preferring the Auth-app option, you’ll need to break out your mobile phone, launch the auth-app of your choice, add a new account, and then scan the barcode on the screen with your camera.
+- If you prefer the Authenticator-app option, you’ll need to break out your mobile phone, launch the authenticator-app of your choice, add a new account, and then scan the barcode on the screen with your camera.

-- Once scanned, a new code will pop up on your auth-app for the account created.
-Enter those digits into the field provided on the Amazon site and hit Verify code and continue, prior to the code’s expiration.
+- Once scanned, a new code will pop up on your authenticator-app for the account created.
+Enter those digits into the field provided on the Amazon site and hit Verify Code and Continue, prior to the code’s expiration.

 - If the code expires before you can add it in, just add the next one displayed.